robalexclark/SilveR/README.md

 ## Getting Started

 Clone the project, open in Visual Studio, optionally run the tests, and then debug or publish.
-The repo contains a stripped down version of R 3.5.1 so that it should produce analyses straight away.
+The repo contains a stripped down version of R 3.5.1 for windows so that it should produce analyses straight away (linux and mac need to install their own).
 You can always point the system at your own R setup (YMMV!)

 ### Current Build